More Than Just Shiroi Koibito! 3 Exquisite ISHIYA Sweets to Pick for Your Hokkaido Souvenirs|Domingo

 Hokkaido

-When it comes to souvenirs from Hokkaido, the first thing that comes to mind is Ishiya Seika's Shiroi Koibito.
-However, ISHIYA actually has many other exquisite sweets, such as roll cakes and cheesecakes made with Shiroi Koibito chocolate.
-This time, we will introduce three exquisite sweets that are perfect as your next souvenir after Shiroi Koibito.
+When you think of souvenirs from a trip to Hokkaido, the first thing that probably comes to mind is Ishiya Seika's "Shiroi Koibito."
+But did you know that ISHIYA offers many other exquisite sweets, like roll cakes and cheesecakes made with the same chocolate as Shiroi Koibito?
+This time, we'll introduce three delectable sweets that are perfect for your next souvenir after Shiroi Koibito.

 Shiroi Koibito White / Shiroi Koibito Black

-Shiroi Koibito is now popular not only as a souvenir from Hokkaido but also as a souvenir from all over Japan.
-It is a masterpiece that has maintained its deliciousness for over 45 years, but surprisingly, it is not widely known that there are sweets made with Shiroi Koibito chocolate.
+"Shiroi Koibito" has become popular not just as a Hokkaido souvenir, but as a Japanese souvenir in general.
+While this masterpiece has maintained its deliciousness for over 45 years, it's surprisingly little-known that there are other sweets made with its signature chocolate.

 Shiroi Koibito White / Shiroi Koibito Black

-The "Shiroi Koibito" cake series is also excellent: "Shiroi Koibito Roll Cake"
+The Shiroi Koibito Cake Series is Also Superb: "Shiroi Koibito Roll Cake"

 Shiroi Koibito Roll Cake

-Did you know that there are even fresh sweets made with Shiroi Koibito chocolate?
-The Shiroi Koibito Roll Cake is a roll cake with a pure white crust and cream, just like the freshly fallen snow fields of Hokkaido.
+Did you know that there are even fresh cakes among the sweets made with Shiroi Koibito chocolate?
+The "Shiroi Koibito Roll Cake" is a roll cake where both the sponge and the cream are pure white, like a field covered in Hokkaido's freshly fallen snow.

 Shiroi Koibito Roll Cake

-The dough has a soft texture
+The sponge cake has a fluffy texture

 Shiroi Koibito Cheesecake